First-Year Seminar

 The prevalence of mental illness increases with each generation.
 Its negative effects range from staggering economic costs to unparalleled emotional suffering and lost lives.
 Mental health professionals across a wide variety of disciplines devote their careers to battling mental illness through understanding and treatment.
 In this seminar we will explore this battle through open-minded inquiry via readings, discussion, and debate.
 We will contemplate the meaning of mental illness and grapple with the weight of a profession that holds lives in its hands.

-You’re expected to show it, encouraged to have it for yourself, and lacking it can get you in trouble - respect.
-But what exactly IS respect?
-Does it mean the same thing in an age of Online Trolls, Emoji Etiquette, and Celeb apologies as it did when Aretha sang about it in the 60’s?
-What does respect (or props? consideration? discipline?) look like under the light of History, Art, Philosophy?
-What’s its social function - acknowledging an individual’s humanity or reinforcing a social hierarchy?
-Our interdisciplinary exploration of respect will inform the project of finding out what it means to YOU.
+Something one is expected to show, something we’re encouraged to have for ourselves, and something you can get into trouble for lacking…respect.
+But what IS respect?
+Is the respect Aretha Franklin sang about in the late 1960’s the same thing we long for in contemporary U.S. political discourse or relevant to emoji etiquette or digital kindness?
+What does respect look like under the light of History, Philosophy or cultural context?
+What’s its social function - encouraging recognition of individual humanity or reinforcing hierarchy?
+Our interdisciplinary and multi-medium exploration of this subject will inform the project of finding out what it means to YOU.

 Have you ever binged a Netflix show instead of doing homework?
-Now you don’t have to feel guilty - it’s a requirement for class!
+Now you don’t have to feel guilty - it’s a requirement for class.
 In this seminar, we explore how the streaming service Netflix has changed the way we consume and interpret media.
 We will focus on the international impact of Netflix across continents, and we will look at how Netflix uses a glocal (global-local) business model to create content that bridges cultures.
-You will have the opportunity to make connections between the U.S. and other countries, and you will begin to understand how culture is represented in different series on Netflix.
+As you watch Netflix programs from five different continents, you will have the opportunity to make connections between the U.S. and other countries.

-If Boards Could Talk: Hidden Lessons in Board Games
+If Boards Could Talk: Lessons in Board Games

-Board games often provide a “time capsule” of some aspect of society in the time they were produced.
+Board games often provide clues about the time and culture in which they were produced.
 The Landlord’s Game, the game that Monopoly is based on, was originally meant to show how there should be little reward in monopolies and we should distribute property more equally.
 The original map in Risk shows what regions were important to world powers.
-In this seminar, we’ll dive into some classic board games, like Risk and Monopoly, and some more contemporary ones, like Photosynthesis and Pan Am, and examine the history and lessons they contain.
+In this class, we’ll dive into some classic board games, like Risk and Monopoly, and some more contemporary games to examine the history and lessons they contain.
+Moreover, we’ll ask what board games have to say about us as a society.

 From Cancer to Forensics: How is DNA Changing our World?